cat394/cat394/README.md

 ###

 <p align="left">Hello, my name is Ryo.
 I mainly like to do front-end development, all by myself.
 I spend most of my time with computers, except for sleeping.
-I don't have much experience in development, and there are many things I don't understand, but I value learning and practicing programming step by step every day.</p>
+I don't have much experience in development, and there are many things I don't understand, but I value learning and practicing programming step by step every day.<br>Recently I learned Express.js on mdn and would like to build some hands-on project.</p>

 ###